scotthlee/fairness/README.md

 The distirbution of animals is not entirely realistic--a working sheep farmer, for example, would have a much higher ratio of sheep to herding dogs--but the lower class imbalance makes the demo a bit easier to follow.

 ## Demo
-To see the postprocessing algorithms in action, please check out `demo.ipynb`.
+To see the postprocessing algorithms in action, please check out the [demo notebook](`demo.ipynb`).
 The notbeook shows off the main features of the `PredictionBalancer` and is the best place to start if you've never worked with these kinds of adjustments before.
 Please note: The modules in `requirements.txt` must be installed before running.